bnfour/md-mods/readme.md

 </details>

+## UI tweaks
+TODO write that it's a bunch of separately toggleable small things bundled together

+### Wider album names
+TODO desc, before/after demo (gifs?), list of affected albums (under a spoiler?)

+### Achievement icons sync
+TODO desc, before/afer videos(?)

+### HP and Fever bars animation sync
+TODO desc, demos (screens? videos?), mention intreactions with 2hu mode?

+#### Alternative mode
+TODO desc, comparison

+### Configuration
+TODO paste the generated cfg

-## Experimental mod
+## Experimental mod (not included in the download)
 This is not a mod intended for using.
 Rather, it's a developmental test bed for me to test random stuff without disruption to existing proper mods.
-For instance, Album scroll mod was first implemented (in a very scuffed way; no, I won't show the code ⇀‸↼‶) here and then moved to its own permanent project.
+For instance, Album scroll and UI tweaks mods were first implemented (in a very scuffed way; no, I won't show the code ⇀‸↼‶) here and then moved to their own permanent projects.

 The project contains the bare minimum for a mod that is successfully loaded; it does nothing except posting a single message in the log.